 PPE – a double-edged sword

 PPE has played an important part in the prevention of transmission of infection and will continue to be essential in the care of patients.
-When used properly, the equipment acts as a barrier between you and the infectious material – minimising the exposure and blocking the transmission of contaminants from blood, body fluids, or respiratory secretions.
+When used properly, the equipment acts as a barrier between health care worker and the infectious material – minimising the exposure and blocking the transmission of contaminants from blood, body fluids, or respiratory secretions.

 Additionally, PPE can protect the patient from contracting infections through surgical procedures, as well as protect those with immunodeficiency from being exposed to potentially infectious material brought in by visitors and healthcare professionals.

 In other words, with the help of PPE, we can safely treat and provide care for the patient, no matter their disease, also ensure the safety of the healthcare professionals.

 PPE includes gloves, masks, eye protection, and clothing, where each of these items serves different purposes.
 Gloves prevent and reduce the spread of pathogens.
 A surgical mask helps stop pathogens in your nose and mouth from spreading and can also keep you from breathing in the pathogens.
 A special respiratory mask forms a tight seal around your nose and mouth and may be needed so that you do not breathe in small pathogens like tuberculosis bacteria or measles or chickenpox viruses.